Jibe7/password-generator/README.md

 ### Improvement
-- I looked upon refactorizing the code (the part with the character customization options for the password) but it appeared that it created more complexity than keeping it like that.
-So in the end, as the application will not scale more than what it currently is I decided to keep it like that.
 - However this project is a good opportunity to test automatic testing with pytest and github so I will try to setup such a system.